 Why Is the Addiction-Related Death Toll Climbing in BC During Covid-19

-BC was already at the forefront of an international opioid overdose crisis before the beginning of the pandemic.
-Unfortunately, the pandemic has led to a reversal of the successes seen in the provinces’ harm-reduction strategies.
+Long before we encountered COVID-19, BC was already in the middle of an opioid epidemic.
+COVID-19 has made things worse.
 Here are several reasons which could explain the climbing addiction-related death toll.

 Kuldip Counselling and Consulting has two convenient locations in Surrey and Langley.
 They offer counselling services and compassionate therapy in the areas of addictions counselling, and family and marriage counselling.